 The main text of the paper should have separate Introduction, Methods, Results and Discussion sections (these sections may not be applicable to all article types, e.g. Reviews).
 A short Acknowledgements paragraph may also be included.
 When quoting specific materials, equipment and proprietary drugs, the name and address of the manufacturer must be given in parentheses.
 Generic names should normally be used.
 Any data mentioned in the abstract or discussion must be presented in the results section of the main text.

 Submit each illustration as a separate file except compound figures e.g. 1a, 1b, 1c, etc., which should be supplied as a single file.
-Please avoid presenting tables in landscape format, portrait is preferred.
-If tables are too large to be displayed in portrait format please supply them as supporting information and they will be available for download with the published article.
-Type each table on a separate page with a brief title.
 Supply artwork at the intended size for printing.
 Line drawings are acceptable as clear black on white graphics and must be high quality.
 Use hatchings, not tints.
+Illustrations should be provided in a 'true' figure format (tiff, jpeg, eps, etc.); pdfs, docs, ppts (or any Microsoft Office software format) will not be accepted.
 All illustrations must be supplied at the correct resolution:

 1200 dpi (dots per inch) for black and white line art (simple bar graphs, etc.)